Mainwaring v Bailey [2024] EWHC 2614 (Fam)16 October 2024

 Published: 01/11/2024 23:21

-A summary of the appeal decision can be found here.
+A summary of the substantive appeal decision to which this costs judgment relates can be found here.

 A blog post discussing litigants in person and the FRC can be found here.